|

 I improved the rudder effectiveness by 'slotting' the upper section of the non-movable part (the fin) of the rudder

-and attached it to the moving part.
-This change allows the Wanderer to roll and do some of the most amazing
+size of the vertical stabilizer.
+With this change, the Wanderer can roll considerably better and do some of the most amazing

 things on the slope.
 So much so that you'd think that there were ailerons on the wing.

-Wing Rods, or a 2 piece wing
+Wing Rods, or a 2-piece wing